News of the World: Imprisonment of Mick Jagger and Keith Richards (1967)

 The News of the World was rapidly identified by the hippy counterculture as the prime culprit for the imprisonments, which were seen as an attempt by the Establishment to send a collective message to a hedonistic young generation.
 International Times and activist and musician Mick Farren organised protests outside the Fleet Street offices of the newspaper.
 Protesters informed the paper's staff that their objective was "freeing the fucking Stones and closing down the fucking News of the World".
 Farren later credited his colleague Sue Miles with identifying the paper as a target for protest because, as she put it, "they were the bastards who started this" (with their feature on drugs in music).
 Farren reported that a second night of protests was broken up by officers from City of London Police, who beat him up and made a number of arrests.

-Criticism of the sentences also came from the News of the Worlds future sister publication The Times, which ran an editorial entitled "Who breaks a butterfly on a wheel?" in which conservative editor William Rees-Mogg surprised his readers by his unusually critical discourse on the sentencing, pointing out that Jagger had been treated far more harshly for a minor first offense than "any purely anonymous young man".
+Criticism of the sentences also came from the News of the Worlds future sister publication The Times, which ran an editorial entitled "Who breaks a butterfly on a wheel?" in which conservative editor William Rees-Mogg surprised his readers by his unusually critical discourse on the sentencing, pointing out that Jagger had been treated far more harshly for a minor first offence than "any purely anonymous young man".
 On 31 July, the appeals court overturned Richards' conviction, and Jagger's sentence was reduced to a conditional discharge.
 Brian Jones' trial took place in November 1967; in December, after appealing the original prison sentence, Jones was fined £1,000, put on three years' probation and ordered to seek professional help.